gravitational/teleport/rfd/0170-package-distribution-v3.md

   functionality, and no required change for how customers install our products.
   The implementation of a new solution must be _entirely_ transparent to customers.
+* Customer-facing requests (such as those generated when a customer runs `apt install`) must not run through a service that we are responsible for keeping online.
+* The customer-facing portion of the solution (the repos themselves) must be highly available and fault-tolerant.
+No regular maintenance tasks (such as upgrades of the solution) may result in downtime or outages of the customer-facing portion.
-* We must not be required to provide sensitive secrets to any new third-party vendor, including signing keys for the repos metadata.
-These keys must never leave the trusted systems that we control.
+* We must not be required to provide sensitive secrets to any new third-party vendor, except for one of the "big three" Cloud providers.
+This includes signing keys for the repos metadata.
+These keys must never leave the systems and services that we trust.
 * The new solution must meet all of our typical security requirements for release pipelines (audit logging, RBAC or Teleport support, etc.) and must pass an external security audit.